jaekong/Lullaby/README.md

 Lullaby is an audio synthesis framework for Swift that supports both macOS and Linux!
 It was inspired by other audio environments like FAUST, SuperCollider, Max and an article "Functional Signal Processing in Swift".

+Currently, it is not production-ready, but I would like to know what you think!

 ## What Can I do with it?

 - Audio Synthesis